MJR009/BP_Jabukod/README.md

 ### Abstract

 This thesis focuses on designing a new programming language and the implementation of its compiler.
-Besides that it deals with creating and studying commonly used and new methods of securing generated code against reverse analysis.
+Besides that, it deals with creating and studying commonly used and new methods of securing generated code against reverse analysis.
 Both the widespread and the new protections are implemented directly as parts of the compiler.
-Another part of the new language are also unusual program structures, which not only better its usability for programming, but also offer further options for obfuscating generated code.
+Another part of the new language are unusual program structures, which not only better its usability for programming but also offer further options for obfuscating generated code.
 The result is a functioning language compiler and its study, which shows and evaluates the effects of implemented methods on code security and their influence on programs during runtime.
-The resulting compiler and language can be used and further developed for the purposes of generating secured executables, without the need for additional processing afterwards.
+The resulting compiler and language can be used and further developed for the purposes of generating secured executables without the need for additional processing afterwards.

 ## Project structure